– Michael McGrath, Founder, CEO & Chief Muscle Warrior*

 *Michael is responsible for the daily management of the charity’s affairs.
 He has muscular dystrophy and is a permanent powerchair user.
-The figurehead and driving force behind the charity, he is affectionately known as the Chief Muscle Warrior.
-He has a personal hand in the delivery of all Muscle Dream activities.
+The figurehead and driving force behind the charity, he is affectionately known as the Chief Muscle Warrior, personally hosting the delivery of all Muscle Dream activities.

 The charity is committed to providing equal opportunities for all irrespective of disability, gender, race, age, sexuality and religion.
-For further information, please call 01763 274658 or email email@example.com.
+For further info, email: email@example.com or call (01763) 274658

 Fay is chair of the Trustees and is the multi-award-winning Managing Director of Zibrant, the UK’s largest meetings, incentives, conferencing and exhibitions company.
 As a leading figure in her industry, she has also served on the Institute of Travel & Meetings board for five years.

 Fay is a passionate charity supporter and has completed fundraising initiatives for a number of good causes, including the Three Peaks Challenge and Prince’s Trust Charity’s Wild UK.

 As the Muscle Help Foundation’s Treasurer, Steve is responsible for the financial management of the charity.
 He is a fellow of the Association of Chartered Certified Accountants after qualifying at global accountancy firm KPMG and working at the company as an Audit Director up to 2008.

 Since leaving KPMG, Steve has run his Sussex-based family commercial vehicle business Lancing Commercial.
 He has also been Vice Chair of the Spinal Muscular Atrophy charity JTSMA.

 His daughter Rebecca suffers from SMA and Steve first came into contact with MHF at the Games Inspired Muscle Dreams Programme in 2012, where Rebecca was one of 75 beneficiaries to experience the Paralympics.